What is Illegal Trade in Wildlife?

 Digital Advocacy and Social Media Impact

-In today's digital age, we're witnessing a powerful transformation in wildlife conservation through social media.
+In today’s digital age, we’re witnessing a powerful transformation in wildlife conservation through social media, especially in the fight against wildlife smuggling.
+In particular, social media plays a crucial role in combating illicit wildlife trafficking.
 Technology has become our ally in protecting endangered species, with over 2 billion social media users worldwide representing approximately 29% of the global population 9.

 Spreading awareness through social platforms

-Social media platforms have revolutionized how we share conservation messages, with successful campaigns reaching billions of impressions across various platforms 10.
-We're seeing remarkable results when conservation organizations leverage these digital tools effectively.
+Social media platforms have revolutionized how we share conservation messages, including raising awareness about wildlife smuggling, with successful campaigns reaching billions of impressions across various platforms 10.
+We’re seeing remarkable results when conservation organizations leverage these digital tools effectively.
 For instance, mobile apps and citizen science platforms now enable us to record and share wildlife observations, contributing valuable data to scientific research 3.

 Supporting wildlife protection campaigns

-We've witnessed the incredible impact of digital campaigns in driving real change.
-One notable success was when Greenpeace's emotional films about palm oil production's impact on orangutans went viral, leading to significant policy changes in major corporations 11.
+We’ve witnessed the incredible impact of digital campaigns in driving real change, particularly in combating wildlife smuggling.
+One notable success was when Greenpeace’s emotional films about palm oil production’s impact on orangutans went viral, leading to significant policy changes in major corporations 11.
 Social media campaigns have also proven effective in fundraising - like the Emerald Coast Open tournament, which saw a tenfold increase in prize money and doubled participation through social media promotion 11.

 Building online communities for conservation

-Our digital connections are creating powerful conservation communities.
-Through platforms like WILDLABS.NET, Wildya, and Wildlife Nomads, we're connecting conservationists, technologists, engineers, and data scientists to develop effective solutions for wildlife protection 6.
-Here's how we can contribute to these communities:
+Our digital connections are creating powerful conservation communities to combat wildlife smuggling.
+Through platforms like WILDLABS.NET, Wildya, and Wildlife Nomads, we’re connecting conservationists, technologists, engineers, and data scientists to develop effective solutions for wildlife protection 6.
+Here’s how we can contribute to these communities:

 • Share verified conservation information and success stories